 What are endometrial polyps?

-Endometrial(uterine) polyps are small growths inside the uterine cavity.
-Some women may have only one polyp while other women have multiple polyps.
-They vary a lot in size and usually they are benign although some can be cancerous or develop into cancer (precancerous).
+Endometrial or uterine polyps are small growths that occur within the uterine cavity.
+The number of polyps can vary, with some women having only one while others may have multiple polyps.
+These growths can vary in size and are typically benign, although there is a possibility for some to be cancerous or develop into precancerous conditions.

 What causes the endometrial polyps?

-We don”t know exactly why some women have polyps but it may be related to changes in hormone levels.
+We don’t know exactly why some women have polyps but it may be related to changes in hormone levels.
 They are more common in women between 40 and 50 years old probably due to the changes in estrogen levels.

-Other factors that influence the presence of endometrial polyps are obesity, high blood pressure and taking tamoxifen for breast cancer.
+Other factors that influence the presence of endometrial polyps are obesity, high blood pressure, and taking tamoxifen for breast cancer.

 What are the symptoms?